ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/PHP.md

 tags: [hmpps]
 ---

-"A server scripting language, and a powerful tool for making dynamic and interactive Web pages."
+A server scripting language, and a powerful tool for making dynamic and interactive Web pages.